mirror/dd-wrt/src/router/rsync/rsync.1.md

 0.  `--max-size=SIZE`

     This tells rsync to avoid transferring any file that is larger than the specified SIZE.
-The SIZE value can be suffixed with a string to indicate a size multiplier, and may be a fractional value (e.g. `--max-size=1.5m`).
+A numeric value can be suffixed with a string to indicate the numeric units or left unqualified to specify bytes.
+Feel free to use a fractional value along with the units, such as `--max-size=1.5m`.

     This option is a transfer rule, not an exclude, so it doesn't affect the data that goes into the file-lists, and thus it doesn't affect deletions.
     It just limits the files that the receiver requests to be transferred.

-    The accepted suffix letters are: `B`, `K`, `G`, `T`, and `P` for bytes, kilobytes/kibibytes, megabytes/mebibytes, gigabytes/gibibytes,
-    terabytes/tebibytes, and petabytes/pebibytes.
-If you use a single-char suffix or add-on "ib" to it (e.g. "G" or "GiB") then you get units that are multiples of 1024.
+    The first letter of a units string can be `B` (bytes), `K` (kilo), `M` (mega), `G` (giga), `T` (tera), or `P` (peta).
+If the string is a single char or has "ib" added to it (e.g. "G" or "GiB") then the units are multiples of 1024.
 If you use a two-letter suffix that ends with a "B" (e.g. "kb") then you get units that are multiples of 1000.
-The suffix letters can be any mix of upper and lower-case that you want to use.
+The string's letters can be any mix of upper and lower-case that you want to use.

     Finally, if the string ends with either "+1" or "-1", it is offset by one byte in the indicated direction.
-The largest possible value is `8192P-1`.
+The largest possible value is usually `8192P-1`.

     Examples: `--max-size=1.5mb-1` is 1499999 bytes, and `--max-size=2g+1` is
     2147483649 bytes.